knative/client/docs/cmd/kn_revision_describe.md

 ## kn revision describe

-Show details of a given Revision
+Show details of a revision

 ### Synopsis

-Show details of a given Revision
+Show details of a revision

 ```
 kn revision describe NAME [flags]